Visiting the permanent exhibition of the Indian Heritage Centre on a Friday evening.

 Bapu Makes an Appearance

 The fourth gallery outlines the social and political awakening of the Sub-continent in the 20th century, with huge busts of India’s most famous nationalistic heroes being the star displays.
-All were gifted to the Indian Heritage Centre by India to commemorate half a century of diplomatic relations between the two countries.
+All were gifted to the Indian Heritage Centre by India to commemorate half a century of diplomatic relations between India and Singapore.

 And while the struggles of these larger-than-life characters seem so far away from Singapore, I suppose they influenced the lives of Singaporean South Asian communities in more ways than one.
 Hey, I didn’t know part of Gandhi’s ashes were scattered into the Singapore River!
 One of several historical pictures displayed here commemorates this moment.